mirofedurco/EB-gridmaker/README.rst

 -------------------

 Physical parameters stored in `parameters` table can be accessed using standard SQL queries.
-However, in case of light curves, the arrays are stored as numpy arrays stored in a custom format within the database.
+However, in case of light curves, they are stored as numpy arrays in a custom format within the database.
 Here is the example of the code used for the extraction of the light curve::

     import sqlite3